Tanmay-31122003/CreveHub/README.md

 3. Nishigandha Shende
 4. Tanmay Bagal

 We develop the Food ordering website in MERN stack

+M stand for MongoDB
+E stands for Express
+R stands for React
+N stand for node